LONDON: London School of Economics

 The summer programme is based on regular undergraduate courses taught at LSE and has gained popularity in the academic community.
 You will find that the opportunity offered by Summer School extends further than world-class teaching.
 The programme is a learning experience made unique by a truly diverse mix of participants drawn from over 80 countries and with an eclectic range of backgrounds.All Summer School participants are considered part of the wider LSE community and are afforded the same rights and privileges as regular students.
 There is an organized social programme affording opportunity to meet and relax with your teachers and fellow participants.
 To view this program please visit http://www2.lse.ac.uk/study/summerSchools/summerSchool/Home.aspx

-For those who believe a summer is not enough, a year long option is also available.
+For those who believe a summer is not enough, a year long option, The General Course, is also available.
 Enhance your personal development and gain resume building experiences through year long studies at LSE.
 Independent research shows that the longer students study abroad the greater the academic, career, cultural and personal benefits, and for those interested LSE is a great opportunity.

 Summer Program: 8 NU credits.
 Courses range from traditional core Economics and Finance subjects to those concerned with contemporary politics and management practice.
 Students will take one class in Session One (early July to late July) and the other course in Session Two (late July to mid August).
 When selecting courses, please check the LSE Summer School website for the course prerequisites.
 Due to the intensive nature of the programme, you can expect to spend a full day on campus Monday through Friday.
 Assessment for Summer School courses is based upon the results of either two written examinations, or, a final written examination and assessed work.
 All business courses must be pre-approved by CBA prior to your departure.

 Year Long program: 32 NU credits.
 Students will be taking four courses during the year.